 Implants & Dentures

 Tooth implants can help you stabilize your dentures (whether full or partial dentures) or even completely eliminate them for you!
 Mini dental implants are becoming more popular for denture-stabilization procedures, so you have another less expensive option at your disposal.
 Some people are bothered by the covering of the roof of their mouth.
 Others don’t like the metal hooks and clasps.

 - Bone loss.
 A denture puts pressure directly onto the jawbone, and the bone will melt away over years.
 This will eventually cause dentures to become looser, nerves can become exposed and hurt, and in extreme cases, jaws can break.

 - Increase chewing efficiency.
 A person cannot chew strongly or as effectively with dentures.
-Once implants stablizie the denture, both strength and efficiency increase dramatically.
+Once implants stabilize the denture, both strength, and efficiency increase dramatically.
 This improves nutrition, health, and overall happiness & well-being.

 - Eliminate dentures altogether.
 Read the section below to see how you can get rid of a denture altogether!

 Dental Implant Maintenance & Care

 Every implant patient will have a different “Recare Protocol,” but in general, you need to present to the dental office 3 to 4 times per year within the first two years.
 You should expect to have the implant(s) and teeth or appliance physically checked, the occlusion (bite) checked, and radiographic exams (x-rays) taken.
 These services are NOT included in the quoted fees for the treatment: rather, this is part of your maintenance protocol.
 If you are problem-free after the first two years, annual exams (or semi-annual if you have any natural teeth in your mouth) with annual films should then be expected.